Latest posts by Felipe Fonseca (see all)

 Brands that have brought together a legion of fans have something in common: they innovated their segments.

 Ozzy Osbourne hasn’t gotten where he is by being just another ordinary rock musician.

 Think outside the box

-This makes people notice your work at the same time it raises admiration.
+This makes people notice your work and at the same time it raises admiration.
 I am not telling you to eat a bat during a performance, but instead, to bring something new to your industry that will add value to your customer.

 Have you ever thought about using VR to create an interactive tour?
-This is something that is popping out now and you can include in your strategy to build tourist loyalty.
+This is something that is popping out now and you can include that in your strategy to build tourist loyalty.

 5. Be present online

 The bad news is your competitors have already done that and now they are one step ahead of you in the tourist loyalty race.

 Online presence nowadays is fundamental to any business, it doesn’t matter if you are a garage band or a rock star, a small tour operator or a national DMO.

 You must be visible and present where your customer is.
 Successful tour operators have done that and now they benefit from tourist loyalty.